-Today, John Humphrys presents his final Today programme, including an interview with David Cameron.
-Harry Mount watches him in action – at 4.30am
+Today, John Humphrys turns 77.
+Harry Mount watched him in action on the Today programme – at 4.30am

 It’s 4.30am in dark, empty, central London.
 High up in BBC Broadcasting House, a light blazes through a window.
 Behind that window is the small studio – the size of an average kitchen – of the Today programme.
 In this tiny space, the BBC records Radio 4’s most popular programme, with a weekly audience of 7.45 million people – a new record.